sahas-01/SecLyzer/README.md

  - There might be some vulnerabilities that may be False positives and We can manually mark those vulnerabilites as false positives or remove them from the detected vulnerabilities. <br>

 ## 👩🏻‍💻 Tech Stack
- - HTML/CSS
- - Bootstrap
+ - HTML/CSS/Bootstrap
- - Javascript
+ - JavaScript
  - Python
  - Flask
  - PostgreSQL
+ - Semgrep
- - Ginger Template
+ - gunicorn

 ## 🎬 Getting Started (Linux/Mac)
 <a href="https://adamtheautomator.com/install-postgresql-on-a-ubuntu/">Install Postgres</a> and configure `SQLALCHEMY_DATABASE_URI` in `SecLyzer/settings.py`.<br>Format `postgresql://<User>:<Password>@127.0.0.1/<Database_Name>`